Gac

 Caution:

-you don't want to eat the shell flesh.
+you don't want to eat the rind flesh.
 One commenter said he didn't know that and just a small piece was the worst thing he'd ever tasted and made him sick for two days.
 Well, I've chewed some up (but not swallowed a significant amount) and to me it just tasted like a badly over-ripe bitter melon.
 Unripe Gac can be eaten as well and can be sliced and fried.
 I'd expect it to tastes a bit like an unripe bitter melon, but I won't know for sure until I grow some plants.

 Buying & Storing:

 In North America you can sometimes find this gourd in the frozen food section of a market serving a Vietnamese community.
-Fresh Gac is not available, but it may be soon as a Vietnamese seed vendor has opened a nursury in the USA.
+Fresh Gac is not available, but it may be soon as a Vietnamese seed vendor has opened a nursery in the USA.
 If frozen, just keep it frozen until needed.
 If fresh, it is so loaded with antioxidants it'll keep a week or more at room temperature.

 Several vendors sell seeds so you could always grow your own if you live in a reasonably warm region.
-It is a perenial, but you need to plant enough seeds to assure you have at least one male plant.
+It is a perennial, but you need to plant enough seeds to assure you have at least one male plant.

 Gac Seeds